 2003 was a very important year in Paul’s life, his first child was born, he authored Disability Equality in Scottish Schools – ( a training programme to support the inclusion of disabled children in mainstream schools), and he co-founded Community Renewal.

 Paul is passionate about supporting people and communities to lift themselves out of poverty and is working to influence policy and decision makers at Scottish, UK and international level.
-Paul has recently been appointed as a board member of NHS Health Scotland.
+Paul served on the board of NHS Health Scotland from 2016 to 2020.

 To contact Paul email: firstname.lastname@example.org